Automattic/kue/Readme.md

 }
 ```

-running this example you'll see the following output:

-    $ node kue-example
-    info - master started
-    info - worker 0 spawned
-    info - worker 1 spawned
-    info - worker 2 spawned
-    info - listening for connections
-    info - worker 2 connected
-    info - worker 1 connected
-    info - worker 0 connected
+This will create an `email` job processor (worker) per each of your machine CPU cores, with each you can handle 10 concurrent email jobs, leading to total `10 * N` concurrent email jobs processed in your `N` core machine.

-now when you visit Kue's UI in the browser you'll see that jobs are being processed roughly 8 times faster! (if you have 8 cores).
+Now when you visit Kue's UI in the browser you'll see that jobs are being processed roughly `N` times faster! (if you have `N` cores).

 ## Securing Kue